How to Encourage Drawing in Young Children

-Dena asked this question on my blog the other day:
+Dena asked this question about kids drawing on my blog the other day:

 My short answer?

 No. I wouldn’t send your three year old to an art class to learn how to draw.

 (Note: There are other reasons you might choose to take your young child to an art class, and I will get to those in a minute.)

 I also have a longer answer which addresses the four issues I see in this question:

 - whether to teach drawing skills to a 3 year old

 - whether to take your 3 year old to an art class

 - lack of drawing skills and possibly creative confidence for the parent